SC432 - Hands on: Silicon Photonics Component Design & Fabrication

 Participants shall bring their own laptop computers, with the required software pre-installed.
 Licenses and instructions for installing Lumerical Solutions software, and mask layout software, will be provided prior to the course.

 Lukas Chrostowski is a Professor of Electrical and Computer Engineering at the University of British Columbia, Vancouver, BC, Canada.
-Born in Poland, he earned the B.Eng. in electrical engineering from McGill University and the PhD in electrical engineering and computer science from the University of California at Berkeley.
-With research interests in silicon photonics, optoelectronics, high-speed laser (VCSEL) design, fabrication and test, for applications in optical communication systems and biophotonics, he has published more than 285 journal and conference publications.
-He co-edited a book “High-Speed Photonics Interconnects” (2013), and co-authored the book “Silicon Photonics Design” (Cambridge University Press, 2015).
-Dr. Chrostowski served as the co-director of the University of British Columbia AMPEL Nanofabrication Facility between 2008-2018.
-He is the Program Director the NSERC CREATE Silicon Electronic-Photonic Integrated Circuits (Si-EPIC) training program in Canada (2012-2018), www.siepic.ca, and has been teaching numerous silicon photonics workshops and courses since 2008.
+Born in Poland, he earned a B.Eng. from McGill University and a PhD from the University of California at Berkeley.
+His research interests are in silicon photonics, optoelectronics and lasers, including design fabrication and test, for applications in optical communications, biophotonics and quantum information, and he has published more than 300 journal and conference publications.
+He co-authored the textbook “Silicon Photonics Design” (Cambridge University Press, 2015).
+Dr. Chrostowski served as the co-director of the University of British Columbia Nanofabrication Facility between 2008 and 2017.
+He was the Program Director the NSERC CREATE Silicon Electronic-Photonic Integrated Circuits (SiEPIC) research training program in Canada (2012-2018), www.siepic.ca, and has been teaching numerous silicon photonics workshops and courses since 2008.
 Chrostowski received the Killam Teaching Prize at the University of British Columbia in 2014.
 He was an elected member of the IEEE Photonics 2014-2016 Society Board of Governors.
 He was awarded a Natural Sciences and Engineering Research Council of Canada Discovery Accelerator Supplements Award in 2015 for his research in “silicon photonics integrated circuit design”.
 He was elected to the college of the Royal Society of Canada in 2019.
 He is the Program Director for the NSERC CREATE Quantum Computing research training program in Canada (2020-), www.quantum-bc.ca.